 For example, you could offer them:

 1. Tech skills and a training - if you can teach a skill that people want to learn, you have value to share with another person’s audience!
 Even if they have 30,000 subscribers and you have 25.
 That doesn’t matter.
 It matters that you can teach a skill!

 2. Information their audience wants and asks for but the audience-owner doesn’t provide - Here’s the thing, within the scope of this business I talk about webinars, list-building, and creating and launching courses.
-However, I also get questions ALL THE TIME from my students and readers asking for help with accounting, branding and web design, Etsy shop marketing, copy writing, and tons of other things that I love and know about but don’t like to focus on or actively teach.
+However, I also get questions ALL THE TIME from my students and readers asking for help with accounting, branding and web design, copy writing, and tons of other things that I love and know about but don’t like to focus on or actively teach.